-Real property is taken as security by means of a real estate mortgage (hipoteca inmobiliaria).
-Under Spanish law, real estate mortgages cover: (i) the plot of land and the buildings built on it; (ii) the proceeds from the insurance policies insuring such property; and (iii) the improvement works carried out on the property and natural accretions.
+Real property is taken as security by means of a real estate mortgage

+(hipoteca inmobiliaria).
+Under Spanish law, real estate mortgages cover: (i) the plot of land and the buildings built on it; (ii) the proceeds from any insurance policies covering such property; and (iii) the improvement works carried out on the property and natural accretions.
 Should the parties agree to it, such mortgage may also include movable items located permanently in the mortgaged property.

-Security over machinery and equipment may be created by means of a chattel mortgage (hipoteca de maquinaria industrial) or a non-possessory pledge (prenda sin desplazamiento de maquinaria industrial).
+Security over machinery and equipment may be created by means of a chattel mortgage (hipoteca de maquinaria industrial) or a nonpossessory pledge (prenda sin desplazamiento de maquinaria industrial).
 The choice will depend on whether the specific asset meets certain legal requirements.